Hrubý Jeseník

-Hrubý Jeseník (sometimes called High Ash Mountains in English; Altvatergebirge or Hohes Gesenke, Jesionik Wysoki) is a mountain range and geomorphological mesoregion of the Czech Republic.
+Hrubý Jeseník (sometimes called High Ash Mountains in English; Altvatergebirge or Hohes Gesenke) is a mountain range and geomorphological mesoregion of the Czech Republic.
 It is located in the east of the country in the Olomouc and Moravian-Silesian regions.
 It is the second highest mountain range in the Czech Republic.

 Etymology

 According to the most probable theory, the name has its origin in the word jasan, i.e. 'ash'.
 Jeseník (respectively Jesenný potok) was first the name of a stream that flowed through an ash forest in a valley.
 The name was Germanized to Gesenke (i.e. 'slope') and used as a name of a small town that was founded in the valley (but later disappeared), and then it was transferred first to the valley, and then to the whole mountain range.
 Later the name was changed back to Czech Jeseník.
 Jeseníky (plural form of Jeseník) is a collective term for an area that includes the mountain ranges of Hrubý Jeseník (literally 'rough Jeseník') and Nízký Jeseník (i.e. 'low Jeseník').